xl402/deep-sets/README.md

 Similarly, a function is permutation equivariant if: <img src="https://render.githubusercontent.com/render/math?math=f(\pi x) = f(x)">

-Neural networks tend to satisfy neither by construction.
+Neural networks tend to satisfy neither of these conditions by construction.
 This repo implements a version of the [Set Transformer](https://arxiv.org/abs/1810.00825).

 ### Initial Setup
 #### Install dependencies